ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cesm.md

 module load <module-name>
 ```

 with the module name from above.

-The module will configure your environment with the Intel compiler, OpenMPI and NetCDF libraries as well as set the location of the Yale’s repository of CESM input data.
+With either module, the module will configure your environment with the Intel compiler, OpenMPI and NetCDF libraries as well as set the location of the Yale’s repository of CESM input data.

 If you will be primarily using CESM, you can avoid rerunning the module load command every time you login by saving it to your default environment: